 Papier mache articles are a kind of nostalgia.
 When you bring an article home you associate many memories with it.
 This art involves the hard work and earning of a large community of people who strive to earn money out of this.
 The craftsmen of Kashmir are highly skilled at making art forms, coloring and exhibiting the amount of patience associated with making these artworks.

-Formation of Papier mache
+Formation of Kashmiri Papier mache products

 There are generally 4 main steps from making to finalizing the art of paper mache.

 - Sakthkari: We collect the Paper pulp, packaging wastes, old newspapers etc and make a mixture of it by using water and rice glue.
 We grind the pulp in a stone made vessel.
 The dough is kept as-is for a few days to soak the moisture.
 Then the mixture dough is given different shapes by hands.
 Some craftsmen use moulds of wood or kalibs or underlying base goods for raising the actual shapes.